-annotations description Arbitrary, non-identifying metadata to include with event data.
-In contrast to labels, annotations are not used internally by Sensu and cannot be used to identify mutators.
-You can use annotations to add data that helps people or external tools interacting with Sensu. required false type Map of key-value pairs.
-Keys and values can be any valid UTF-8 string. default null example "annotations": { "managed-by": "ops", "slack-channel": "#monitoring", "playbook": "www.example.url" }
+annotations description Non-identifying metadata that's meaningful to people or external tools interacting with Sensu.
+In contrast to labels, annotations cannot be used in API filtering or sensuctl filtering and do not impact Sensu's internal performance. required false type Map of key-value pairs.
+Keys and values can be any valid UTF-8 string. default null example "annotations": { "managed-by": "ops", "playbook": "www.example.url" }

-The following Sensu mutator definition uses an imaginary Sensu plugin called example_mutator.go to modify event data prior to handling the event.
+The following Sensu mutator definition uses an imaginary Sensu plugin called example\mutator.go to modify event data prior to handling the event.